Kim Kardashian Walks Like A Barbie After Suffering Broken Heel

 The article ended by suggesting Kim a true fashionista even in the face of crisis.

 “Bow down.
-Also, hands up if you think the song “Defying Gravity” was a premonition about this moment?
+Also, hands up if you think the song ‘Defying Gravity’ was a premonition about this moment?

 Kim in Costa Rica last night (January 29)